dkelly255/PP4-Fantasy-Football-Centre/TESTING.md

 ## 5. Browser Compatibility Testing

-The site's compatibility with different browsers and device sizes has been extensively tested to help ensure the best positive experience for site users & visitors, with some of the primary browser & device-size compatability screenshots being displayed below:
+The site's compatibility with different browsers and device sizes has been extensively tested to help ensure the best positive experience for site users & visitors, with some of the primary browser & device-size compatibility screenshots being displayed below:

 - Google Chrome: